Makin Island Participates in Marine Corps 250th Birthday Demo

 |0

-This work, Makin Island Participates in Marine Corps 250th Birthday Demo [Image 13 of 13], by PO3 Micah Malala, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Makin Island Participates in Marine Corps 250th Birthday Demo [Image 13 of 13], by SA Kaitlyn Ratliff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.